mattb0101/diddy_v2/README.md

 - CSS works alongside HTML to add style and effects to the website.

 #### [Bootstrap](https://getbootstrap.com/)
 - Bootstrap is a free, open source front end framework, that is directed at mobile first web development.
 It mainly contains CSS and has the option for some JavaScript.
+Used a little for the slideshow/carousel.

 #### [Github](https://github.com/)
 - A software development sharing platform used for hosting and sharing projects for open source, or team based projects.
+'I was using github so other people can see, its easily hostable and can deploy easily.

 #### [Gitpod](https://www.gitpod.io/)
 - An IDE (Integrated Development Environment) for GitHub that lets you quickly launch your projects in a ready-to-code environment.